Microsoft Word DOCX – export config usage

 The level/@prefixed attribute is ignored in this case.

-Word styles “heading [x]” must be in lower case but all other Word styles must match the case in the DOCX template (for example, “Heading Numbered 1”).
+Styles “heading [x]” in Word must be in lower case, but all other styles in Word must match the case in the .docx template (for example, “Heading Numbered 1”).

 <para>